sahadv/NE452/README.md

-# Molecular Dynamics and Density Functional Theory Assigments from NE 452
+# Molecular Dynamics and Density Functional Theory Assigments from the course NE 452

 ## A1452Q1
 - Evaluates partition function for a single harmonic oscillator.